A Unified Framework for Diffusion Model Unlearning with f-Divergence: Additional Experimental Results

 \subsection{Experimental Setup}

 To comprehensively evaluate the performance of our proposed unlearning methods, we designed a series of experiments spanning single-concept and multi-concept erasure scenarios.
 Our setup allows for a systematic analysis of different loss functions, unlearning strategies, and regularization techniques.
-The experiments are conducted on SDv1.4, targeting a diverse set of concepts, including fictional characters (\textit{Snoopy, Grumpy Cat, Wall-E, R2D2}) and distinct artistic styles (\textit{Van Gogh, Salvador Dali}).
-For the experiments we used the prompts from \cite{gandikota2023erasing} for finetuning and evaluating.
-We used a DDIM sampler with 50 inference steps for the experiments in Tables \ref{tab:r2d2_unlearning} and \ref{tab:van_gogh_unlearning}, and 30 steps for all other experiments.
+The main experiments are conducted on SD 1.4, SD 1.5, SD 2.1, and SDXL, targeting a diverse set of concepts, including fictional characters (e.g., \textit{R2D2}), distinct artistic styles (e.g., \textit{Van Gogh}), and NSFW content.
+Additional experiments on Diffusion Transformer (DiT) architectures are reported in Section~\ref{subsec:DiT_experiments}.
+For fine-tuning $f$-DMU (including CAbl and DoCo), we use the finetuning prompts from \cite{gandikota2023erasing}.
+For the evaluation of all methods, we used the evaluation prompts from \cite{gandikota2023erasing}.
+The main experiments in the paper have been obtained as the average performance over multiple random seeds.

 \paragraph{Implementation Details} All experiments were conducted on a workstation equipped with a single NVIDIA GeForce RTX 4090 GPU and an Intel Core i9 CPU.
 We utilized the PyTorch deep learning framework for all implementations.
-To manage memory constraints while maintaining a stable training process, we used a batch size of 4.
+For SD 1.4 and SD 2.1, to manage memory constraints while maintaining a stable training process, we used a batch size of 4.
 This was combined with a gradient accumulation step of 2, resulting in an effective batch size of 8 for each weight update.
+For SDXL, FLUX, and SD3, due to memory constraints, we used a batch size of 1.
+For each closed-form method, the number of fine-tuning epochs is 500 unless specified differently.
+For each variational-based method, before performing unlearning (of $N$ steps), we perform $N$ steps of discriminator warm-up.
+Usually $N=500$, unless specified differently.
+For all the main experiments, we use AdamW \cite{loshchilov2017decoupled} optimizer with a learning rate $6 \cdot 10^{-6}$ (unless differently specified) and update the cross-attention parameters.
+For SDXL, we set the learning rate to $6 \cdot 10^{-5}$.
+For the nudity unlearning on SD 1.5, for the closed-form losses, we set learning rate $4\cdot 10^{-5}$, batch size of 2, and we fine-tune the model for 800 steps.
+For the nudity unlearning with variational losses, we set the learning rate to $5\cdot 10^{-5}$ and fine-tune the model for $1000$ steps, after $1000$ warm-up steps to train the discriminator, using a batch size of 8.
+The learning rate for the discriminator is set to $ 10^{-4}$.